-Each Angel (volunteer shopper) is provided with a detailed list of a child’s clothing wishes including age, size and any specific needs.
+Each Angel is provided with a detailed list of a child’s clothing wishes including age, size and any specific needs.
 Individuals can shop for one or more children, and clubs or businesses are encouraged to organize a team to shop for one or more families.
 Distribution of gifts is in early December.
 To learn more about Christmas Angels, contact the Church office at (207) 374-2891.

-Dolly Fisher Fund
+Dolly Fisher Emergency Fund

-- Provides #1 (kerosene) or #2 fuel oil, propane, pellets or firewood from area dealers
+- Provides #1 (kerosene) or #2 fuel oil, propane, pellets or firewood from area dealers.

-- Prevents disconnection of utilities by Emera or CMP
+- Prevents disconnection of utilities by Emera or CMP.

-- Issues food vouchers at Tradewinds
+- Issues food vouchers for Tradewinds.

-- Makes referrals to other community resource services
+- Makes referrals to other community resource services.

 Tree of Life Food Pantry